Evaluating Complex Queries on Streaming Graphs: Experimental Analysis

 \section{Experimental Analysis}

-Our objective in this section is to demonstrate the feasibility and the performance of the algebraic framework we propose in this paper.
-We first describe a prototype streaming graph query processor that includes the algorithms presented in Section \ref{sec:physical-algebra} as physical operators of the proposed SGA (Section \ref{sec:query-processor}).
-Using this query processor, we provide and end-to-end performance analysis of our algebraic approach for persistent evaluation of streaming graph queries (Section \ref{sec:experiments-query-processing}).
-Then, we assess the scalability by varying the window size $\mathcal{T}$ and the slide interval $\beta$ (Section \ref{sec:experiments-scalability}).
-Finally, we highlight the practical benefits of the proposed SGA by exploring the rich plan space through SGA's transformation rules and demonstrate the potential performance improvements of exploring this plan space (Section \ref{sec:experiments-transformation}).
+Our objective is to demonstrate the feasibility of implementing a performant system that incorporates the algebraic framework we propose in this paper.
+Using the prototype implementation described in \S \ref{sec:implementation}, we first provide an end-to-end performance analysis of our algebraic approach for persistent evaluation of streaming graph queries (\S \ref{sec:experiments-query-processing}).
+Then, we assess the scalability by varying the window size $\mathcal{T}$ and the slide interval $\beta$ (\S \ref{sec:experiments-scalability}).
+Finally, we highlight the benefits of the proposed SGA in exploring the rich plan space through transformation rules and demonstrate the potential performance improvements of exploring this plan space (\S \ref{sec:experiments-transformation}).

-We emphasize that the design of the ``best'' physical operators for the defined algebra or the full-fledged query optimization is not the purpose of this paper.
-We provide the physical implementations in Section \ref{sec:physical-algebra} and their performance in this section to demonstrate that it is possible to implement SGA efficiently.
-Development of alternative physical implementations and query optimization is part of our future work.

-The highlights of our experimental analysis are as follows: \begin{itemize} \item Algebraic framework we propose on this paper provides a principled approach to formulate and evaluate streaming graph queries with complex graph patterns, and it can offer significant performance gains for persistent evaluation of streaming graph queries compared to a general-purpose solution.

-\item Utilizing structural properties of streaming graph queries and temporal patterns of sliding windows yield efficient physical operators for the proposed SGA.
-In particular, the novel \textbf{\ref{alg:arbitrary}} Algorithm for \textsf{PATH} can process can improve the performance of recursive queries by simplifying the processing of expired tuples.

-\item Physical implementations of our stateful operators based on the \textit{direct} approach provide robust performance w.r.t. varying slide intervals, i.e., they can provide fresh results at a fine granularity regardless of $\beta$.

-\item The algebraic-approach for persistent evaluation of SGQ that is advocated in this paper enables the exploration of a rich plan space for SGQ, offering significant computational gains for persistent evaluation of SGQ. \end{itemize}